JadMlb/react_modern_ui/readme.md

 2. Import your favourite components anywhere inside your application

 ### Using custom theme
-To use a custom theme you need to define some values for some (or all) of the following types of colours used throughout the components.
+To use a custom theme you need to define some values for some (or all) of the types of colours used throughout the components.
 1. Import and call `useTheme` hook.
 This hook returns an object with 2 attributes: `theme` which is the current theme and `dispatch`, the function that is used to change this theme.
 ```jsx
 import { useTheme } from 'react-modern-ui/theme';